napari/napari-core/CONTRIBUTING.md

 $ pip install -r requirements.txt
 ```

-And setting it up for develppment:
+And setting it up for development:
 ```
-$ python setup.py develop
+$ pip install -e .
 ```

 ## Creating a pull request